PeterJFB/drum-sequencer/sequencer/README.md

 POST `api/track`

-Returns "success" or "fail".
-The body of the request must be of type `application/json` with the format described at "File format for tracks".
+Returns: Body of the posted track with their id if it was sucessful, as per REST-standards.
+The body of the request must be of type `application/json` with the format described at [File format for tracks](#file-format-for-tracks).

-Example
+Example:

 POST `api/track`